adrianoes/gatling-expandtesting_api/README.md

   - :white_check_mark: **Add sample code**,
   - :white_check_mark: **Generate code with onboarding tips**.
 Hit :point_right: **Create**.
 - See [gatling download page](https://docs.gatling.io/reference/install/oss/) and :point_right:**Download Gatling for Maven-Java**.
 Unzip the downloaded zip file in the desired directory (e.g. C:\Users\<user_name>\IdeaProjects\gatling-expandtesting_api) an open it in Intellij.
+- See [Jackson Databind](https://mvnrepository.com/artifact/com.fasterxml.jackson.core/jackson-databind/2.15.0), copy the maven dependency code and paste it in the dependency tag.
+- See [Java Faker](https://mvnrepository.com/artifact/com.github.javafaker/javafaker/1.0.2), copy the maven dependency code and paste it in the dependency tag.
-The dependency tag in the pom.xml file, now, should be something like:
+- See [JSON In Java](https://mvnrepository.com/artifact/org.json/json/20210307), copy the maven dependency code and paste it in the dependency tag.
+Hit :point_right: **Sync maven changes**.
+Your dependency tag in the pom.xml file, now, should be something like:

   ```
   <dependencies>